isomerpages/mci-corp/media-centre/speeches/_posts/2024-03-01-post-Speech by Minister Josephine Teo at the Committee of Supply Debate 2024.md

 <ol start="43" data-tight="true" class="tight">
 <li>
 <p>Following extensive consultations with stakeholders, PDPC has finalised
-its Advisory Guidelines on the use of Personal Data in AI Recommendation and Decision Systems and will publish this today.
+its <strong>Advisory Guidelines on the use of Personal Data in AI Recommendation and Decision Systems</strong> and will publish this today.
 PDPC will next consider giving guidance on the use of personal data to train generative AI systems.</p>
 <p></p>
 </li>
 <li>